smcnary/mcnary_technical_backend/frontend/DEPLOYMENT_GUIDE.md

-# 🚀 Frontend Deployment Guide
+# 🚀 CounselRank.legal Frontend Deployment Guide

 This guide covers deploying the React frontend application to production, including build optimization, server configuration, and integration with the Symfony backend.